 At The Australian Standing Stones there is a disabled toilet in the facilities block at the south end of the Market event area.
 Access to the site is subject to weather conditions.
 It can get quite muddy if it rains or get large cracks if dry though the area itself is quite flat.

-There is limited disabled parking available at the Festival Site however there is a drop off/pick up point along Watson Drive.
-There is also limited disabled parking off Shannon Vale Road.
-For Disability entry, display government parking permits and have necessary documents available for traffic officials.
+There is limited disabled parking available at the Festival Site.
+There is a drop off/pick up point along Watson Drive.
+For Disability entry to Watson Drive please display government parking permits and have necessary documents available for traffic officials.